orsho/Classifying-NLI-sentences-on-Kaggle-competition/README.md

 * All the data sets are embedded within the notebook itself and no upload is required
 * The data folder contains the files that we changed their format for more convenient use.
 The other data sets were downloaded directly from the source

-Below is one example (in CSV format) with self-explanatory fields:
+Below is one example (paired sentences) with self-explanatory fields:
 ```
 {
     "id": "5130fd2cb5",